 A Growing Threat to Other Industries

 The federal government’s first attempt to regulate marijuana was with the Food and Drug Act of 1906.
 After which the hemp industry began to see a revival during the 1930s.
 This rise of industrial hemp posed a financial threat to other industries, like petroleum-based textiles and lumber.
 Some believe that political connections (see Andrew Mellon) were able to push the Marihuana Tax Act and impact hemp regulation.

 Also during the early 1900s, the US was seeing an influx of Mexican immigrants.
 They brought their own language, customs, and culture, including their use of cannabis, which they called “marihuana.”

-Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics, a predecessor to the Drug Enforcement Administration played a key role in prohibition.
+Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics played a key role in prohibition.
 He masterminded America’s war on drugs, and his prohibition efforts were aimed disproportionately at minority and immigrant communities.

 The Spread of Reefer Madness

 Reefer Madness, an anti-marijuana propaganda film released in the 1930s, caused a major shift in the public view.
 Funded by a church group, the film presented marijuana as a dangerous drug that induced violence in its users.
 This film gave the American public a negative view of cannabis and opened the gates for regulation.

 The Marihuana Tax Act was a Critical Turning Point in Cannabis Regulation